ktrnln/CS128-AMIS-Scheduling/log.md

 ### March 10, 2025

-**Progress**: Edited Figma File -- Fixed the frame sizing of active enlistment tab for phone/tablet prototype
+**Progress**: Edited Figma File -- Fixed the frame sizing of active enlistment tab for phone/tablet prototype **Progress**: Edited Figma File -- Added design for user interface for tablet prototype **Progress**: Edited Figma File -- Edited proposal to change other paragraphs into bullet form

 # Other Updates